Teaching English in Japan

 The U.S. does not have a reciprocal agreement with Japan, so Americans are not eligible.

 Other visas include a spouse visa, dependent visa, and cultural visa.
 To see the guidelines go to Ministry of Foreign Affairs of Japan: Working Holiday Programmes in Japan.
-You do not need a TEFL, CELTA, or TESOL qualification to get a job teaching English in Japan.
-Few companies ask for one.
+You do not need a TEFL, CELTA, or TESOL qualification to get a job teaching English in Japan, but it is progressively more important to have one as it is worldwide.

 What kind of class do I want to teach?